uvarc/accord-deploy/README.md

 2. Save / share the private key as appropriate.
 3. Installed sealed secrets per docs

+### Sealing Secrets for AWS Cluster

+Currently there's an issue with using `kubeseal` without providing a cert.
+The workaround is to actually supply the cert, currently kept on the bastion.
+E.g.: `kubeseal --cert=/home/ansible/sealed-secrets/aws-ss.crt ...`.

 ## Adjusting Environments by Cluster

 In the event that an environment such as `accord-dev` is deployed to multiple clusters, cluster-specific values such as domain can be set as a parameter to the application, e.g.: